summer00/summer00.github.io/_posts/2020-11-10-release-it-note.md

 6. Users in the real world do things that you won't predict or sometimes understand.
 7. Every cache should have an invalidation strategy to remove items from cache when its source data changes.
 8. As the site scales horizontally, the lock manager becomes a bottleneck then finally a risk.
+9. This will appear as a high CPU utilization, but it is all due to garbage collection, not work on the transactions themselves.
+10. Design with skepticism, and you will achieve resilience.

 第 1 章 生产环境的生存法则 1
 1.1 瞄准正确的目标 1